Great Prayers of the Old Testament

 8. Only with your eyes shall you look, And see the reward of the wicked.

-9. Because you have made the Lord, who is my refuge, Even the Most High, your habitation,
+9. Because you have made the LORD, who is my refuge, Even the Most High, your habitation,

 10. No evil shall befall you, Nor shall any plague come near your dwelling;

-*There are more Christians being persecuted today that ever before.
-I once heard that there were more Christians martyred in the 20th century than in all of the first 19 combined.
-And almost every day, Christians are being killed in the Muslim countries of North Africa and the Middle East.
-On top of this, there are faithful believers we know suffering with serious illness right now.
+*These are amazing promises, and no doubt that God has protected us in ways we cannot know or imagine.
+But the fact is that these promises will not be ultimately fulfilled until believers are in Heaven.
+There are more Christians being persecuted today than ever before.
+I once heard that there were more Christians martyred in the 20th century than in all of the first 19 centuries combined.
+And almost every day, Christians are being killed in some of the Muslim countries of North Africa, the Middle East, and in nations like Pakistan and Afghanistan.

 24. From the Jews five times I received forty stripes minus one.